punitda/ssh-git/README.md

 ## Download

-App is available for Mac and Ubuntu and can be downloaded from website.
+App is available for Mac and Linux and can be downloaded from website.

 [Download App](https://ssh-git.app/download)